 So were most of my friends.
 So were our parents, and their parents before them.
 My story is not unique; I’m sure many of you would have your own experiences to add to my list above.

 Bullying is as old as the world itself.
-Perhaps we’re just more aware of it these days, because of the number of reports on bullying we see all over the news, what we hear on the radio, and what we read in newspapers.
+Perhaps we’re just more aware of it these days because of the number of reports on bullying we see in the news, hear on the radio, and read in newspapers.
 But, as parents, we are deeply aware of the fact that bullying is part of the human condition – the darker side of it – and we spend countless hours trying to protect our children from it.
-We do all we can to teach them not to do it to others, and how to respond when they are the ones being bullied.
+We do all we can to teach them not to dbullyothers, and how to respond when they are the ones being bullied.

 Follow me on Instagram